GCSO Command Staff

 Major Solberg’s responsibilities include direction of operational and staff activities of the Gila County Detention Centers in Globe and Payson, ensuring compliance with local, state and federal regulations as well as training and development of Detention Staff.

-Detention Officer Lieutenant Kenney's responsibilities include coordination of training and certification through FEMA and the National Institute of Jail Operations for all detention staff.
-Ensuring compliance with all local, state and federal guidelines and statutes and maintaining compliance with all policies and procedures.
-He also helps coordinate staff activities and trainings.
+Detention Officer Lieutenant Kenney's responsibilities include coordination of training and certification for all detention staff.
+Coordinating through resources such as the National Institute of Jail Operations and FEMA, Lt.
+Kenney ensures compliance with all local, state and federal guidelines and statutes, while also maintaining compliance with all policies and procedures.